-1.4m high electric fence behind 2m high hedges/significant tree planting to boundaries.
-The south boundary has a mix of electric fence, wire fencing and a 4m high section of hedge.
+2m high hedges/significant tree planting to the boundaries.
+The south boundary has wire fencing and a 4m high section of non-native hedge.
+The site also has electric fences within it as associated with the equestrian use.

 SITE CHARACTERISTICS